kuzulucagri/Covid-19-Detection-on-Chest-X-Ray-with-Deep-Learning/README.md

 # Covid-19-Detection-on-Chest-X-Ray-with-Deep-Learning

+## NOTE THAT!!!
+WE ARE USING THAT DATA ONLY EDUCATIONAL PURPOSES...

 ### In this project I used deep learning algorithm and pythorch.

 ### Before begin to project I used chest x-ray dataset on kaggle here it's address https://www.kaggle.com/tawsifurrahman/covid19-radiography-database